 You need to use good microphones to record acoustic guitars and more importantly, place them correctly.
 Good mic placement is critical to capturing the best sound acoustic guitar produce.

 There are many different techniques and methods to record acoustic guitars.
 But in this guide, you will learn the method which will work with any situation.

-It will capture the best sound possible.
-No matter if your guitar is not the best in the world.
+It will capture the best sound possible even if your guitar is not the best in the world.
 The main goal is to capture the right frequencies and sound should be balanced.

-How To Record Acoustic Guitar With One Mic
+How To Record Acoustic Guitars With One Mic

 The easiest way to record acoustic guitars is with one microphone.
 It’s a minimalistic approach and works perfectly.
 Also, it’s a perfect method for beginners who have never recorded acoustic guitar with a microphone before.

 You can use any kind of microphone – condenser or dynamic.
 The approach is the same.
 But for this tutorial, we use perhaps the most popular microphone ever – Shure SM57.
 It’s dynamic, very affordable, and great for almost every instrument.